DLIBYH/Online-Book-Store/README.md

 ## User Functionality

     Browse Books: Users can explore books by categories, bestsellers, or new arrivals.
-    Search Books: Users can search for books by title, author, or ISBN.
+    Search Books: Users can search for books by title, author, or genres.
+    Add to Wishlist: Users can add selected books to their wishlist for purchasing later.
     Add to Cart: Users can add books to their shopping cart and manage quantities.
     Checkout: Users can proceed to checkout, provide shipping details, and make payments securely.